Chagres River

-The Chagres River ([ˈtʃaɣɾes]), in central Panama, is the largest river in the Panama Canal's watershed.
+The Chagres River ([ˈtʃaɣɾes]), in central Panama, is the largest river in the Panama Canal's drainage basin.
 The river is dammed twice, and the resulting reservoirs—Gatun Lake and Lake Alajuela—form an integral part of the canal and its water system.
 Although the river's natural course runs northwest to its mouth at the Caribbean Sea, its waters also flow, via the canal's locks, into the Gulf of Panama to the south.
 The Chagres thus has the unusual claim of drainage into two oceans.

 Upper Chagres River to Madden Dam

-The upper Chagres River, its watershed, and the watershed of several tributaries lie within the Chagres National Park, created in 1985 to preserve the habitat and flow of water into the canal.
-The terrain of the upper Chagres watershed is rugged, with its mountain slopes exceeding 45 degrees in 90 percent of its territory.
+The upper Chagres River, its drainage basin, and the drainage basin of several tributaries lie within the Chagres National Park, created in 1985 to preserve the habitat and flow of water into the canal.
+The terrain of the upper Chagres drainage basin is rugged, with its mountain slopes exceeding 45 degrees in 90 percent of its territory.
 Some 98 percent of the park consists of old-growth tropical forest.

 The upper Chagres and its seven tributaries flow into Lake Alajuela (formerly Madden Lake), the reservoir created by the Madden Dam.
-As these rivers contribute 45 percent of the total water for the canal, the lake is an essential part of the watershed of the canal zone.
+As these rivers contribute 45 percent of the total water for the canal, the lake is an essential part of the drainage basin of the canal zone.
 The lake has a maximum level of 250 ft above sea level, and can store one third of the canal's annual water requirements for the operation of the locks.
 Lake Alajuela is not part of the navigational route, so there are fewer restrictions on its water level than for Gatun Lake.
 Water from the reservoir is also used to generate hydroelectric power and to supply Panama City's fresh water.